Can I have more than one SIPP?

 When you pay money into a pension scheme, your contributions usually benefit from tax relief.
 This applies whether you’re paying into a workplace pension, a standard personal pension or a SIPP.

 With SIPPs, you’ll typically receive basic-rate (20%) income tax relief at source.
 This means that the tax you would have paid on each contribution is added to your pension pot.
-If you are a higher-rate (40% or 45%) taxpayer, you can claim the extra via your tax return or by applying directly for a tax refund.
+If you are a higher-rate (40% or 45%) taxpayer, you can claim the extra via your tax return or contacting HMRC.

 Can I consolidate multiple SIPPs into a single account if I want to?